-No theoretical classes or exams.
+No lectures, no subjects, no exams.
 You'll be learning to program from day one.
+Learning by doing.
+Project Based.

 100% PROJECT-BASED LEARNING